Quantum gravity and inventory accumulation: Inventory trajectories: constructions and proofs

-Assume $\mathbb E[|E|] < \infty$.
-As noted in the proof of Lemma \ref{l.stackfraction}, the gaps between $|X(-O_m,0)|$ (as $m$ increases) and between $|X(1,B_m)|$ (as $j$ increases) are i.i.d.\ positive random variables with finite expectation (and clearly every possible positive gap length has positive probability).
-Call a non-negative integer $M$ a ``match up length'' if there exists an $i$ such that $|X(-O_i, 0)| = M$ and a $j$ such that $|X(1,B_j)| = M$.
-By standard ergodic Markov chain theory, the match up lengths are a random subset of $\mathbb Z_+$ and the gaps between successive match up lengths are i.i.d.\ random variables with finite expectation.
+Call a non-negative integer $M$ a ``match up length'' if there exists an $i$ such that $a_i = |X(-O_i, 0)| = M$ and a $j$ such that $b_j = |X(1,B_j)| = M$.
+The match up lengths are a random subset of $\mathbb Z_+$ and correspond to the $k$ for which $(\alpha_k, \beta_k) = (0,0)$.
+The discussion above implies that the gaps between successive match up lengths are i.i.d.\ random variables with finite expectation.
 Denote by $M_k$ the $k$th such match up length.

 For each $M_k$, we have a word $X(-O_i,0)$ of length $M_k$ comprised entirely of burgers and a word $X(1,B_j)$ of length $M_k$, comprised entirely of orders.
 We claim that $X(-O_i,B_j)$ is a word that consists of a sequence of orders of one type (either $\ch$ or $\h$) followed by a same-length sequence of burgers of opposite type (either $\C$ or $\H$), e.g.,